marshvee/amasync/README.md

 Log into your PrimeVideo account
 ## Create a room
-- Go to a movie/Serie you want to watch with your friends and play it
+- Go to a movie/Serie you want to watch with your friends and open the description
+- ⚠️**Click on the extension's icon**⚠️
 - Click on Anonymus if you want to create a temporary room or LogIn for a recurrent one
-- ⚠️**Click on the extension's icon**⚠️
 - Click on *Create room* and share the link with your friends